Chewhern/SHSM/Project_Documentation/Possible_SHSM_Adoption.md

 Additional languages may become supported as suitable cryptographic libraries and secure integration approaches become available.

+**With newly developed Alpha version of CLI, the programming language's barrier had diminished.
+However, this does mean the chosen programming language needs to be able to ```call or use external CLI```**

 ---

 # CLI-Based Access (Potential Future Direction)
 Some programming languages currently lack mature libsodium bindings or BCASodium-oriented implementations.

 A privileged (**sudo-level**) CLI tool could provide an alternative integration mechanism for these languages.

-However, CLI support is **not part of the current Alpha phase** and will only be considered based on future demand and available development resources.
+**The CLI had been made available recently..**